What is Vendor Management?

 • Reserved instances and savings plans for predictable workloads

-• Orphaned resource removal to eliminate unused storage and snapshots
+• Orphaned resource removal (unattached disks, old snapshots, unused IPs)

 Benefits of Effective Vendor Management